 Hillsboro New Mexico was founded in 1877 when gold was discovered at the nearby Opportunity and Ready Pay mines.

-Despite fierce Indian attacks, the town prospered and become the Sierra County seat in 1884.
+Despite fierce attacks from native Americans, the town prospered and in 1884 became the Sierra County seat.
 Area mines produced more than $6 million in gold and silver, and by 1907 Hillsboro had a population of at least 1,200.

-Today, this charming, peaceful village of a hundred souls boasts flower-filled yards and old cottonwoods lining the main street.
+Today, this charming, peaceful village of a hundred souls is a wonderful getaway (lodging is available at two hotels and in nearby Kingston) featuring flower-filled yards and old cottonwoods lining the main street.
 You’ll find many enticements, including gift shops, artist studios and galleries; restaurants; the remains of the old county courthouse; the Black Range Museum; and numerous other historic buildings.

-All of these sites (and more!) can be seen on the Hillsboro Walking Tour (see the Walking Tour map below).
+All of these sites (and more!) can be seen on the Hillsboro Walking Tour (see a map of the tour, below).

 (32 miles SW of T or C on NM 152; driving directions)